 Led by experienced Writing Center consultants, each workshop offers an opportunity to work interactively on a particular thinking, reading, or writing skill.
 You don’t need to do anything to prepare for the workshop or bring anything except yourself and your interest.
 Please be sure to arrive by the start time, as you may not be admitted once a workshop begins.

 Undergraduate Workshop Schedule

-All workshops last approximately 50 minutes and are held in the Writing Center satellite room of the Focused Inquiry Learning Lounge (FILL) on the 5th floor of Harris Hall, unless otherwise noted.
+Our workshops last approximately 50 minutes and are held in the Writing Center satellite room of the Focused Inquiry Learning Lounge (FILL) on the 5th floor of Harris Hall, unless otherwise noted.
 No registration is required.
 Current workshop information is also posted on our Facebook page: www.facebook.com/VCUWritingCenter.

 Graduate Workshop Schedule

 Seating is limited for graduate workshops, so please contact Lori Floyd-Miller to pre-register (firstname.lastname@example.org).

 Selling Your Work: Writing Effective Abstracts, Introductions, and Proposals

 Selling your work–be it to a publisher, a professor, or a funding committee–involves getting the critical distance necessary to think from the reader’s perspective.
 Abstracts, proposals, and introductions can all be seen as specialty documents created for readers and with a specific purpose.
 Our goal today is to give you a conceptual model for understanding and meeting readers’ needs.

 Wednesday, April 8, 11:00am-12:00pm, Academic Learning Commons, Room 4100